 High CPU usage-spike-load on Database Server

 One of the issues that could make the DBA life uncomfortable is high CPU usage.
 Occasionally, you might see High CPU usage or CPU spikes on the Database Server.
-Ideally, the Operating systems are designed to use CPU to maximum to get high throughput, however at the same time we need to make sure that a single process doesn’t eats up the whole CPU, causing the other processes to starve.
+Ideally, the operating systems are designed to use CPU to the maximum to get high throughput, however, at the same time we need to make sure that a single process doesn’t eat up the whole CPU, causing the other processes to starve.

 – Run the top command at OS prompt